fhyre/midnight-brilliance/README.md

 Where `xxx` is to be replaced with the configuration Firebase gives to you.

 4. Start the development by running `npm run dev`.

-## Limitations

-1. If I had more time, I would have documented more of the code and structured the file tree a lot better.

-## Time Spent

-About 6 hours, had to tinker a lot with styling and finding the correct assets.